NYCOpportunity/pattern-attribution/README.md

 # Attribution Pattern

 The Attribution Pattern is a footer for products maintained by the Mayor's Office for Economic Opportunity and its partners.
-It includes a byline, several partnership NYC logo lockup SVG files, NYC trademark and copyright information, and [NYC.gov terms of use](http://www1.nyc.gov/home/privacy-policy.page) and [privacy policy](http://www1.nyc.gov/home/terms-of-use.page).
+It includes a byline, several NYC logo lockup files (SVG), NYC trademark and copyright information, and [NYC.gov terms of use](http://www1.nyc.gov/home/privacy-policy.page) and [privacy policy](http://www1.nyc.gov/home/terms-of-use.page).

-The Pattern may use the "Learn More" toggle to show a short summary about the Mayor's Office for Economic Opportunity.
+The Pattern may use the "Learn More" toggle to show a short summary of the Mayor's Office for Economic Opportunity.
 The toggle can be replaced with an "About" link if the product

 ## Usage